SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 Let's change the name for our new data collection, so how about "Fire Mage – Invoke" (and as always autosuggest a new ID so that it fits our name).

 Once that is done we need to manually do a few things:
-- change button's name to "Invoke" (since duplication only affects collection's name and not text that serves as element's name);
+1. change button's name to "Invoke" (since duplication only affects collection's name and not text that serves as element's name);
-- fix damage reference in Invoke's button tooltip;
+1. fix damage reference in Invoke's button tooltip;
-- add duplicated animation macro actor to karass unit actor;
+1. add duplicated animation macro actor to karass unit actor;
-- add Invoke ability to Karass;
+1. add Invoke ability to Karass;
-- add Invoke ability to Karass's command card.
+1. add Invoke ability to Karass's command card.

 After all this is done – we can Test Document and observe that our Karass is able to cast two identical abilties.

->INFO
->
+!!! info
->Although data collection duplication window looks similiar to normal duplication window – you can't uncheck individual elements for duplication.
+    Although data collection duplication window looks similiar to normal duplication window – you can't uncheck individual elements for duplication.
 If we want to duplicate only part of the collection – we'll need to manually remove unneeded elements by going into "**Data Record**" field in data collection and removing them there.
 After duplication they can be re-added back with usual autofilling.

 ---

 ## Step 2: Additional Effect.